 FREQUENTLY ASKED QUESTIONS

-All international students must submit TOEFL scores in addition to GRE scores.
+All international students must submit TOEFL scores.
 The minimum internet-based (iBT) TOEFL score requirement is 90 (including sectional minimums of 22 in speaking, 22 in writing, 23 in reading and 23 in listening).
 The minimum paper-based TOEFL score requirement is 600.
 Applicants may submit scores from the International English Language Testing System (IELTS) instead of TOEFL scores.
 The minimum IELTS score requirement is 7.0.
 In any case, the date of the reported test must fall within two years of the application deadline.
 Admissions committees will consider applications with scores that do not meet the minimum requirements.

 The TOEFL is not required of applicants who have or will have obtained a degree from an institution where English is the primary language of instruction.
 The TOEFL requirement will automatically be waived for an applicant who submits an application indicating these circumstances.